lsoft/ReSequel.Support/README.md

 ![Solution-wide SQL scanner](demo2.png)

-For a sqlite\postgres some controls will be unavailable due to absense of such SQL parsers in public domain.
+For a sqlite\postgres some controls will be unavailable due to absense of such SQL parsers in public domain or other technical reasons.

-TODO: what window's controls means
+If table/column/index/sql function names text box enabled, you can filter your list by pressing `Filter results` button.

+`Export queries` saves your queries in structured text file.

 ### Solution filters